Trauma & PTSD Therapy in Toronto

 Trauma therapy may help if you:

-• Feel anxious or on edge without knowing why (see anxiety and stress therapy)
+• Feel anxious or on edge without knowing why

 • Overreact emotionally or shut down during conflict